solcana/Tic-Tac-Toe/README.md

 ---

-- Finding the right solutions for the winning combinations.
+- Finding the right solutions for the winning combinations
 - Re-factoring the code, still work to be done on that
-- Knowing the right places to place variables in within the function; and also where in the code a function should be called
+- Knowing the right locations within a function where to place variables; and also where in the code a function should be called

 #### Bugs